V-Sekai/manuals/decisions/20230507-distributed-sim.md

 Our project involves a distributed simulation system where maintaining strong consistency and efficient workload distribution are important requirements.
 We are currently facing the challenge of how to handle authority transfer and state updates between simulation servers without incurring high network hop counts and latency.

-Someone invited me to a popular vr platform and gave me a 20 minute tour, just enough to learn how to in desktop mode create a world, import a object and inspector-edit it.
-So I imported our celebration map and the map loaded in 20 seconds.
+Someone invited me to a popular VR platform and gave me a 20-minute tour, just enough to learn how to in desktop mode create a world, import an object, and inspector-edit it.
+So I imported our celebration map, and the map loaded in 20 seconds.
 I was able to change its transform.
 I'm still thinking about that experience.

 ### Describe the proposed option and how it helps to overcome the problem or limitation